Heparin-PF4 Antibody (HIT), Serum

 -Patients previously exposed to heparin (especially within the preceding 100 days), in addition to the above findings, the onset of thrombocytopenia could occur within 24 to 48 hours after reexposure to heparin.

-In patients with prior suspected or documented heparin-induced thrombocytopenia (HIT), with or without thrombosis, assay for presence of human PF4 (H/PF4) antibody may be useful in assessment of the risk of recurrence of HIT with additional exposure to heparin, however, prospective data are limited.
+In patients with prior suspected or documented heparin-induced thrombocytopenia (HIT), with or without thrombosis, assay for presence of human platelet factor 4 (H/PF4) antibody may be useful in assessment of the risk of recurrence of HIT with additional exposure to heparin, however, prospective data are limited.

 Enzyme-Linked Immunosorbent Assay (ELISA)